-Please also refer to the Charter for ASI Committee Chapters and SIGs.
-Note that old chapter by-laws have been superceded as chapters are no longer independent entities.
+Please also refer to the Charter for ASI Committee Chapters and SIGs (PDF).
+Note that old chapter by-laws have been superseded, as chapters are no longer independent entities.

 Roles and Elections